Contact Us

 Guardhouse

 As the name states, it was an outpost building used by the guards to watch the two main entrances into Machu Picchu, also referred to as the Caretakers Hut.
 The two entrances include the Sun Gate in the South and end of the Vilcabamba Trail in the west.
-Modern “House of the Guardians” gives you an impressive view of the entire citadel and will be the perfect opportunity to take those famous postcard perfect pictures of the Great Machu Picchu.
+Modern “House of the Guardians” gives you an impressive view of the entire citadel and will be the perfect opportunity to take those perfect pictures of the Great Machu Picchu.
 After hiking the Inca Trail, you will find the grounds around the building a great place to stretch your legs, enjoy the llamas and alpacas peacefully grazing and just relax a bit before exploring the Majestic Machu Picchu.

 Sacred Rock